dotelpenguin/enigma-touch-museum/README.md

 The application uses `enigma-museum-config.json` for persistent configuration.
 See [ENIGMA_PROTOCOL_DOCUMENTATION.md](ENIGMA_PROTOCOL_DOCUMENTATION.md) for detailed protocol information.

+**⚠️ IMPORTANT - Kiosk/Lock Settings Warning:**

+The kiosk/lock settings allow you to disable local buttons on the Enigma Touch device. **Use extreme caution when enabling these settings:**

+- **Lock Model**: Prevents changing the Enigma model via physical buttons
+- **Lock Rotor**: Prevents changing rotor settings via physical buttons
+- **Lock Ring**: Prevents changing ring settings via physical buttons
+- **Disable Power Off**: Prevents powering off via physical buttons

+**If you disable local buttons and lose access to this application, you will be locked out of your device.** The only ways to unlock are:
+1. Use this application to re-enable the local buttons (Menu → Set Kiosk/Lock Config)
+2. Re-flash the Enigma Touch firmware

+**Always ensure you have reliable access to this application before enabling kiosk/lock settings.**

 **Note**: Configuration settings are validated when sent to the Enigma device.
 Invalid settings (e.g., duplicate mappings, invalid options, rotor used twice) will be detected and the user will be prompted to fix them.
 The application will automatically switch to the configuration menu if errors are detected when sending config to the device.

 You can configure: